 Alcohol ink is an amazingly interesting medium that is used to create a beautiful stony finish on smooth surface materials.
 With a wide range of bright colors, alcohol inks interact before your very eyes to create swirls, flashes, and unusual patterns that cannot be achieved through other mediums.

-Alcohol ink is fun and vibrant, but can be extremely messy.
+Alcohol ink is fun and vibrant but can be extremely messy.
 It will not come out of every surface it touches, and can stain your hands for weeks.
-Always wear gloves to keep it off of your skin, and always place a thick layer of newspaper or plastic under whatever you are inking.
-Having said all that, it is a wonderfully rewarding medium to work with, and with so many color choices available, the option of different combinations ensure that no two projects are exactly alike.
+Always wear gloves to keep them off of your skin, and always place a thick layer of newspaper or plastic under whatever you are inking.
+Having said all that, it is a wonderfully rewarding medium to work with, and with so many color choices available, the option of different combinations ensures that no two projects are exactly alike.
 For more information on how to properly apply alcohol ink, visit this website.

 This process is offered by some skull collection companies and professional taxidermy operations (such as Metalized Skulls, Skull Taxidermy, and Montana Skullworks) for a price, but it is certainly well worth the money.

 Skull carvings are fascinating and unique, mystifying nearly anyone who looks upon them.
 They are true works of art, and those who create them can spend weeks upon weeks on just one small project.
-The bone carving craft is meticulous, intricate, delicate, and requires special tools and experienced hands.
+The bone carving craft is meticulous, intricate, and delicate and requires special tools and experienced hands.

-Some artists carve holes into skulls to create a visually stunning array of latticework within bone, while others are content to etch out lines and pock marks in bone, sometimes even going over them with ink to emphasize the paths of the dremel.
+Some artists carve holes into skulls to create a visually stunning array of latticework within the bone, while others are content to etch outlines and pockmarks in bone, sometimes even going over them with ink to emphasize the paths of the Dremel.

 Similar to carvings, pyrography requires special tools, steady hands, and lots of patience.
 Finished products are truly worth it though, and are as beautiful as they are unusual.
 This craft is definitely worth consideration!